earthgecko/skyline/docs/algorithms/custom-algorithms.rst

 couple of example custom algorithm files in the skyline/custom_algorithms directory of the repo.  https://github.com/earthgecko/skyline/tree/master/skyline/custom_algorithms

-.. warn:: Do remember if the algorithm has requirements that are not declared in Skyline's requirements.txt file, ensure that you install the algorithm's requirements in the Skyline virtualenv.
+.. warning:: Do remember if the algorithm has requirements that are not declared in Skyline's requirements.txt file, ensure that you install the algorithm's requirements in the Skyline virtualenv.